cultuurnet/stoplight-docs-best-practices/docs/cors.md

 The `Authorization` header used to include a token in API requests is allowed with this approach.

-## How to implement

-At the time of writing every API should implement this logic itself.
-However we are looking into a solution to provide this for every API automatically so it doesn't need to be re-implemented constantly.

 ## Security implications

 Because our APIs are not running on an intranet or using cookies, we can safely allow every possible origin in CORS requests.